lincc-frameworks/python-project-template/docs/source/update_project.rst

 Keeping your project up to date
 ===============================

-Once your project is under version control you'll be able to keep your project up to date as new features are added to the template by running the following command:
+As we release new template features, you can keep your project up to date with a single-word command:

 .. code-block:: bash

-    >> copier update
+    >> copier

 Copier will automatically check to see if a newer version of the original template is available and if so the changes will be automatically applied.
 Neato!

+You should run ``git diff`` to see what code has changed.
-And of course, because your project is under version control, if you don't like the new changes, you can always revert back to the previous state.
+If you don't like the new changes, you can always revert back to the previous state.

+Additionally, if Copier encounters a merge conflict between your existing code and the updated template, it will produce ``.rej`` files that contain the unresolved diffs.
+If you see a ``.rej`` file, resolve the merge conflict and check that your code was updated correctly.
+There is no need to commit ``.rej`` files, you should remove them as the merge conflicts are resolved.

 There are a few additional flags that you can use to be more explicit about how and what you want to update.
 We've found the following to be the most useful.

 Get the absolute latest version of the template
 -----------------------------------------------